-CMA’s Tacoma plant was first established in 1992 as TCA – incorporated in Pierce County and located adjacent to Boeing’s Composite Manufacturing Center [CMC] – to enable an efficient supply stream of Toray’s carbon fiber composite materials.
+Toray Composite Materials America, Inc. (CMA) had begun producing advanced composite materials in 1992 as Toray Composites (America), Inc. (TCA) – incorporated in Pierce County and located adjacent to Boeing’s Composite Manufacturing Center [CMC] – to enable an efficient supply stream of Toray’s carbon fiber composite materials.
 First used on the Boeing 777, Toray’s Advanced Carbon Fiber composite materials are now incorporated into the 777 and 787 primary structures and will be used on the new 777X wing.
 CMA’s Tacoma plant supplies a diverse customer base both domestically and internationally and is a major exporter from Washington State.

-CMA’s Decatur plant was first established in 1997 as CFA – incorporated in Morgan County.
+In 1997, CMA’s Decatur plant was established, then known as Toray Carbon Fibers America, Inc. (CFA), – incorporated in Morgan County.
 The Decatur area has been known for its history in the chemical industry and offers attractive conditions for carbon fiber production.
 CMA Decatur operates production lines from precursor to carbon fiber and has a diverse base of customers in aerospace, defense, industrial, and automotive.
 They manufacture Standard Modulus [SM], Intermediate Modulus [IM] and Intermediate Modulus (+) [IM+] fibers for a global customer base.

-The merger allows us to build on our success by utilizing our collective knowledge and expertise, and we will become more nimble and responsive to our customers’ needs by centrally managing our combined production facilities.
-Gaining capability across product lines to increase customer value, shorten time to market, and strengthen critical relationships.
+With a nationwide footprint, this allows us to build on our success by utilizing our collective knowledge and expertise, and becoming nimbler and responsive to our customers’ needs by centrally managing our combined production facilities.
+Gaining capability across product lines allows us to increase customer value, shorten time to market, and strengthen critical relationships.